theRay1s/MyToolKit/README.md

 - Windows users should install python3 and pip.
 You can find how to install and use them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.
-- You can ONLY open the generated link from `generate_drive_token.py` in a local browser.
+- You can ONLY open the generated link from `generate_drive_token.py` in local browser.

 1. Visit the [Google Cloud Console](https://console.developers.google.com/apis/credentials)
 2. Go to the OAuth Consent tab, fill it, and save.
 3. Go to the Credentials tab and click Create Credentials -> OAuth Client ID
 4. Choose Desktop and Create.
-5. Publish your OAuth consent screen App to prevent **token.pickle** from expiring.
+5. Publish your OAuth consent screen App to prevent **token.pickle** from expire
 6. Use the download button to download your credentials.
 7. Move that file to the root of mirrorbot, and rename it to **credentials.json**
 8. Visit [Google API page](https://console.developers.google.com/apis/library)
-9. Search for Google Drive API and enable it
+9. Search for Google Drive Api and enable it
 10. Finally, run the script to generate **token.pickle** file for Google Drive:

 ```